If you have missed the farce called the presidential election in Egypt, here is a brief summary of the plot.

 A week after he announced his candidacy, he issued a dire warning to unnamed trouble-makers, presumably he meant the opposition, which had begun to kick up a fuss about the way the presidential race is being engineered.

 Visibly angry during a televised event, Sisi said he was prepared to die to prevent a repeat of the 2011 uprising.
 He threatened unspecified measures against those trouble-makers.
 Sisi has finally shown his true colours.
 He clearly cannot understand that opposition and conflict is part of civilian life.
 Politics, compromise, negotiations is how you diffuse conflict and find common grounds.
 That is how you create genuine stability, not by putting the lid on all conflict and threaten those who disagree with you.
 That is the fastest way to a pressure-cooker society.
-History has shown that to be not a very stable formula as the uprising of 2011 has shown.
+History has shown that to be not a very stable formula as the uprising of 2011 has demonstrated.

 This is the enduring (and perhaps dying) legacy of the 1952 coup when army officers overthrew the monarchy and outlawed all political parties.
 It was a blow to political life from which Egypt has never recovered.
 Ever since then all subsequent presidents drawn from the military have behaved as if they were the sole guardians of the state, and that them alone can decide what was the national interest — any one who disagrees is a traitor and should be jailed or silenced.
 It is that model that has landed Egypt where it is today – no vibrant political life because criminalising politics has driven the best into exile, acquiescence or silence.